 For those seeking a deeper connection with nature, guided nature walks and volcano climbing expeditions await at Mgahinga Gorilla National Park.
 Hiking through the thick forest leads to Sabyinyo gorge, an exceptional birding spot, with a chance to spot the Rwenzori Turaco.
 These hikes typically last around 4 hours and offer glimpses into the transcending vegetation zones along the Congo border, revealing several calderas.
 The park also boasts other remarkable wildlife, including the rare Golden monkeys inhabiting the Bamboo jungle.

 Following your Mountain Gorilla encounter, don’t miss the opportunity to visit one of the cultural communities neighboring the park.
 Interact with the Batwa people, renowned forest dwellers, hunters, and gatherers.
 Explore their ancient lifestyle and immerse yourself in their world.
 A visit to one of their caves provides an unforgettable experience, leaving you with a desire to return and explore further.
-Contact Trek Africa Tours to book gorilla tracking tours from the Cyanika border and embark on an extraordinary journey of discovery.
+Contact Trek Africa Expeditions to book gorilla tracking tours from the Cyanika border and embark on an extraordinary journey of discovery.